-

 ||

-React Query supports offline/local-first applications.
-To enable it in your React Admin application, install the required React Query packages: | ||
+React-admin supports offline/local-first applications.
+To enable this feature, install the following react-query packages: | ||

 |